Yeah, yeah, I just have two more soundbites on this.

 How many years have people been begging for a Republican to just once take on the media the way Trump did?

-All the way from the premise to the details to the motivation.
+All the way from the premise to the details, to the motivation.

-Near the frustrated journalist.
+Near the end of the frustrated journalism.

 Mr. Trump, Mr. Trump, Mr. Trump, is it going to be this way?